AML14/tratto/experiment/generator/README.md

 - `jdoctor.sh`: Generates a list of oracles using JDoctor
 - `toga.sh`: Generates a list of oracles using TOGA
 - `tratto.sh`: Generates a list of oracles using Tratto

+Each script produces oracles as a list of [`OracleOutput`](../src/main/java/OracleOutput.java) objects.